Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 Does a Bald Head Look Better than Balding?

 Yes.
-Shaving your head makes you look better than balding.
-You look younger and neat bald compared to old and untidy when balding.
+In most cases, shaving your head makes you look better than balding.
+You look younger and neater bald than you did when balding.

 Can Wearing Hats Change the Shape of Your Head?

 Wearing hats won't change the shape of our heads.
 I can't think of anything that can.
-Our skulls are made up of fused bones that hats can't reshape.
+Our skulls are made of fused bones that can't be reshaped by hats.